Who Should Take This Course and Why

 For those who lack the math background or simply want a refresher, the Financial Mathematics Program offers a Preparation Course that covers mathematical concepts required for coursework in the Master of Science in Financial Mathematics (MSFM) program, and required of applicants to the program.
 More generally, the Preparation Course is targeted at students interested in taking a Master level course in quantitative finance or financial engineering.
 Finance and non-finance industry professionals who would like a refresher course in mathematics are also welcome to register for this course.

-The Preparation Course focuses more on mathematics, rather than strictly on finance, in order to build a solid foundation in Calculus, Probability, Linear Algebra, and Matlab, to allow students to enhance their financial mathematics skills with further studies in the field.
+The Preparation Course focuses more on mathematics, rather than strictly on finance, in order to build a solid foundation in Calculus, Probability, Linear Algebra, and Python, to allow students to enhance their financial mathematics skills with further studies in the field.
 This Preparation Course is designed to be an intense and accelerated introduction to concepts in mathematics that are essential for future careers in quantitative finance.

 A key aim of the course is to impart to students the technical skills for them to be able to deal with graduate level financial mathematics and problem solving.
 Lectures will also include Financial and Economic applications.
 Past participants in the Preparation Course have included: